 Admittedly, the Swiss and British situations differ on a very fundamental level.
 Whilst one country is seeking a closer relationship with the EU the other one is trying to leave it in an orderly fashion.
 Nevertheless, the Swiss experience might offer some valuable insights.
 Indeed, both countries seek continued access to the Single Market whilst positioning themselves outside of the EU.

-and almost ten years after the conclusion of the first set of sectoral agreements (Bilaterals I), the “institutional question” between Switzerland and the EU emerged. , the loose institutional setting of these agreements had hampered the development of legal homogeneity within the Internal Market.
+Only in 2008 and almost ten years after the conclusion of the first set of sectoral agreements (Bilaterals I), the “institutional question” between Switzerland and the EU emerged.
+For the European Council, the loose institutional setting of these agreements had hampered the development of legal homogeneity within the Internal Market.
 Initially, the Swiss were sceptical.
 The country has been compliant with its obligations and disputes were few.
 Moreover, the Swiss government feared a loss of sovereignty through, for example, an increased role for the CJEU.
 Yet it began to address the issue – not voluntarily, but because the EU had decided not to conclude any new market access agreements without an institutional arrangement.

 In late 2017, both parties expressed their willingness to find a compromise in the form of an arbitration panel.
 The panel would be ad-hoc and the arbitrators’ competences far-reaching.
 However, the compromise did not settle the issue.
 The EU accepted an arbitration solution provided that the CJEU would be competent to issue an interpretative ruling on disputed provisions that contain EU law.
 Considering the bilateral treaties entanglements with EU law, Switzerland has disagreed.
 But the Swiss government conceded that the CJEU might be asked to interpret disputed treaty provisions which contain core EU law.
 Provisions that are not defined in relation to EU law would be interpreted by the arbitration panel, bindingly and solely.
 Currently, Switzerland and the EU are trying to find common ground on what ought to be considered as EU law.

 In a recent policy brief for the Swiss foreign policy think tank Foraus, we analysed the provisions of the bilateral agreements and came to the conclusion that they could be classified into three different types: 1) treaty provisions defined by explicit reference to EU law, 2) treaty provisions that are identical in substance to EU law and 3) treaty provisions that include so-called “concepts” of EU law.

 Arguably, Swiss bilateral integration is the result of peculiar circumstances and is therefore unique.
 Nonetheless, we believe that the Swiss experience has some value for the UK.
 There are at least three lessons to be learned from the late Swiss-EU institutional tale: